cybre-finn/nextbike-api-reverse-engineering/README.md

 # nextbike-api-reverse-engineering

-This HTTP-API documentation is what I got from reverse engineering the nextcloud app.
+This HTTP-API documentation is what I got from reverse engineering the nextbike app.

 There are two different apps: